githubEdit

 NB!
 To qualify as a winner, each team must perform a live demo of how their solution works and answer questions from the audience in a 10-minute slot at the Programmable Banking Meetup at 6:30 pm on 28 July 2022.
 We will let winners know by 27 July that they have won to prepare for the demo.

-Hang out with participating teams and the community on Slack if you need help/ advice when building or find other people to join your team.
+Hang out with participating teams and the community on Slackarrow-up-right if you need help/ advice when building or find other people to join your team.
 Join us even if you just want to chill and watch other people build!

-Join the Hackathon Slack channel: here.
+Join the Hackathon Slack channel: herearrow-up-right.

 Here's a collection of resources that will help you start building with Investec’srogrammable Banking API/ Card: